dalehenrich/amber-project-template/README.md

 [.st](https://github.com/NicolasPetton/amber/tree/master/st)
 and [.js](https://github.com/NicolasPetton/amber/tree/master/js) artifacts.

-3.Instead of loading code from .js files, the .st files are directly loaded into amber using the AmberProjectImporter.
+3. Instead of loading code from .js files, the .st files are directly loaded into amber using the AmberProjectImporter.
 It is no longer necessary to save the [js/*.js](https://github.com/dalehenrich/amber-project-template/blob/master/js) in git.
 When you deploy your project you will want to grab the appropriate js files and copy them into the lib structure.

 4. The [node server script](bin/server) has been linked in the top-level for convenience.

 ##Installation